 - A researcher’s affiliation with, or financial involvement in, any organisation or entity with a direct interest in the subject matter, or in the provision of materials for the research, must be included in a full acknowledgement.

-- Members of committees responsible for the allocation of research or conference grants should not participate in any way in the determination of their own applications, or normally those of students whom they supervise.
+- Members of committees responsible for the allocation of research or conference grants should not participate in any way in the determination of their own applications, or normally those of students whom they supervise or have previously supervised.

 - The source of funding for research work should always be acknowledged, unless the donor requests anonymity and such request is approved by the University.

 3.5 Non-compliance with regulations – this includes

 - Commencing data collection for research involving human participants or animals before ethical approval is obtained from the appropriate Ethics Committee(s);